simonshampoo/walden/README.md

 ---

 TODO:
-  - [ ] change so background changes based on time of the user inputted city
+  - [ ] change so background changes based on time of the user inputted city, rather than time of the user's pc
   - [ ] pull cute aesthetic backgrounds from some api online instead of just current two
   - [ ] pull different motivational (but not corny) quotes instead of just current two
   - [ ] implement backend (mongo,express (but thats after one of the Roadmap stuff are implemented))